The theme playing at the very beginning of the pilot is a chanted variation of the taize prayer Kyrie Eleison, which is

 It's the same with L and his successors.
 L, then Mello, and eventually Near.
 So it's L, M, N.

 Mello and Near's character designs were accidentally switched during character creation explaining why they have Ironic Codenames-they were originally going to be Meaningful Names-Mello was intended to be the "mello" one and Near was intended to be the Axe-Crazy one who was drawing "near."

-Banned In China: They're 'a poison which creates wicked hearts', apparently.
+Banned in China: Yes.
+They're 'a poison which creates wicked hearts', apparently.
 Mainly because it inspired students to alter notebooks to resemble Death Notes and write the names of the teachers they hated in them, which came off as a little rebellious.
+That being said, it did receive a Cantonese dub and was aired in Hong Kong.

 Fandom Nod: The interstitial factoids in the manga.